o3de/o3de.org/content/docs/userguide/editor/default-settings.md

 ---
-description: ' Restore the default layout for your &ly-editor; workspace. '
+description: ' Restore the default layout for your Lumberyard Editor workspace. '
-title: Restoring the Default Layout for &ly-editor;
+title: Restoring the Default Layout for Lumberyard Editor
 ---
 # Restoring the Default Layout for Lumberyard Editor {#lumberyard-editor-default-settings}